Pickles by Brian Crane for July 02, 2023

 36. Missing large

-swanridge about 1 year ago
+swanridge over 1 year ago

 We have to chase ball caps down the street on windy days too.